philemonnwanne/blackbox/security/babyserver.md

 - Disable root logins
 - For servers with sensitive data, I install `fail2ban` 🚫

+`Note:` You can decide wether to use the deafult ssh port or not while taking note of the tradeoffs

 Paranoid syssdmins can make use of [port knocking](https://wiki.archlinux.org/title/Port_knocking), installing and configuring nftables or iptables is necessary to achieve this.

 A session with port knocking may look like this: